 As an attendee at Food Wine Conference I received a copy of the Cabot Creamery Cookbook which is full of down home good cooking, rich with dairy, of course.
 As I thumbed through it, a lemon yogurt pound cake caught my eye.
 Pound cake is one of the quintessential best potluck dishes because it travels well.
 Bake it in a Bundt pan and it’s fancy enough for any party.
 If you’d like your own copy of the cookbook, please click here.

-- 1 cup or 227g unsalted butter, softened, plus more for buttering the pan
+- 1 cup butter softened, plus more for buttering the pan

-- 2½ cups or 312g all-purpose flour, plus more for dusting the pan
+- 2 1/2 cups all-purpose flour plus more for dusting the pan

 - 1 teaspoon salt